Jcardif/DailyTaskSummary/README.md

 # DailyTaskSummary
-Generate a Summary of Tasks done from Microsoft Todo &amp; Azure DevOps using Azure Open AI and send an adaptive card to s Teams Group Chat or Teams Channel
+Generate a Summary of Tasks done from Microsoft Todo &amp; Azure DevOps using Azure Open AI and send an adaptive card to a Teams Group Chat or Teams Channel.